vacp2p/rfc/content/docs/rfcs/10/README.md

   (unless the adversary is one end of the communication).
   Specifically, the communication channels are assumed to be secure.

-## Security Features
+#### Security Features

-### Pseudonymity
+##### Pseudonymity

 Waku v2 by default guarantees pseudonymity for all of the protocol layers since parties do not have to disclose their true identity and instead they utilize libp2p `PeerID` as their identifiers.
 While pseudonymity is an appealing security feature, it does not guarantee full anonymity since the actions taken under the same pseudonym i.e., `PeerID` can be linked together and potentially result in the re-identification of the true actor.

-### Anonymity / Unlinkability
+##### Anonymity / Unlinkability

 At a high level, anonymity is the inability of an adversary in linking an actor to its data/performed action (the actor and action are context-dependent).
-To be precise about linkability, we use the term Personally Identifiable Information (PII) to refer to any piece of data that could potentially be used to uniquely identify a party.
+To be precise about linkability, we use the term, Personally Identifiable Information (PII) to refer to any piece of data that could potentially be used to uniquely identify a party.
 For example, the signature verification key, and the hash of one's static IP address are unique for each user and hence count as PII.
 Notice that users' actions can be traced through their PIIs (e.g., signatures) and hence result in their re-identification risk.
 As such, we seek anonymity by avoiding linkability between actions and the actors / actors' PII.
 Concerning anonymity, Waku v2 provides the following features:

 **Publisher-Message Unlinkability**:
-This feature signifies the unlinkability of a publisher to its published messages in the 11/WAKU2-RELAY protocol.
+This feature signifies the unlinkability of a publisher to its published messages in the [11/WAKU2-RELAY](/spec/11) protocol.
-The [Publisher-Message Unlinkability](/spec/11#security-analysis) is enforced through the `StrictNoSign` policy due to which the data fields of pubsub messages that count as PII for the publisher must be left unspecified.
+The [Publisher-Message Unlinkability](/spec/11#security-analysis) is enforced through the `StrictNoSign` policy, due to the data fields of pubsub messages that count as PII for the publisher must be left unspecified.

 **Subscriber-Topic Unlinkability**:
-This feature stands for the unlinkability of the subscriber to its subscribed topics in the 11/WAKU2-RELAY protocol.
+This feature stands for the unlinkability of the subscriber to its subscribed topics in the [11/WAKU2-RELAY](/spec/11) protocol.
 The [Subscriber-Topic Unlinkability](/spec/11/#security-analysis) is achieved through the utilization of a single PubSub topic.
 As such, subscribers are not re-identifiable from their subscribed topic IDs as the entire network is linked to the same topic ID.
-This level of unlinkability / anonymity is known as [k-anonymity](https://www.privitar.com/blog/k-anonymity-an-introduction/) where k is proportional to the system size (number of subscribers).
+This level of unlinkability / anonymity is known as [k-anonymity](https://www.privitar.com/blog/k-anonymity-an-introduction/), where k is proportional to the system size (number of subscribers).
-Note that there is no hard limit on the number of the pubsub topics, however, the use of one topic is recommended for the sake of anonymity.
+Note that there is no hard limit on the number of the pubsub topics, however, the use of one pubsub topic is RECOMMENDED for the sake of anonymity.

-### Spam protection
+##### Spam protection

 This property indicates that no adversary can flood the system (i.e., publishing a large number of messages in a short amount of time), either accidentally or deliberately, with any kind of message i.e. even if the message content is valid or useful.
 Spam protection is partly provided in `11/WAKU2-RELAY` through the [scoring mechanism](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#spam-protection-measures) provided for by GossipSub v1.1.
 At a high level, peers utilize a scoring function to locally score the behavior of their connections and remove peers with a low score.

-### Data confidentiality, Integrity, and Authenticity
+##### Data confidentiality, Integrity, and Authenticity

 Confidentiality can be addressed through data encryption whereas integrity and authenticity are achievable through digital signatures.
 These features are provided for in [14/WAKU2-MESSAGE (version 1)](/spec/14#version-1)` through payload encryption as well as encrypted signatures.